List of Yu-Gi-Oh! GX characters: Season 1

 A Ra Yellow student who aspires to be a game designer.
-He played the part of the duelist "The Duel Giant" with Brier giving him instructions via a radio headset during duels.
-The duo did this to win cards, by bullying Obelisk Blue students into unauthorized Ante Duels.
-This trick was successful, until Jaden convinced the two to battle him out in the open in exchange for not turning them in.
+He played the part of the duelist "The Duel Giant", with Brier giving him instructions via a radio headset during duels.
+The duo did this to win cards by bullying Obelisk Blue students into unauthorized Ante Duels, which was successful until Jaden convinced them to battle him out in the open in exchange for not turning them in.
 Beauregard play a Goblin deck.